The Do Lectures

 First, Duke Stump felt such an affinity with the essence of DO that after speaking in Wales in 2009, he took it home with him to Hopland, California, and an old Hop Barn surrounded by the beautiful vineyards of Campovida.
 DO USA is now organising their fourth event and they get better every year.

-Then, DO attendees Sam Bell and Mel Jacobson glanced at each other during a particularly breath taking talk and wordlessly decided that Australia needed a DO Lectures, too.
+Then, in hearing a Sam debrief her recent Do experiences and observing the Do effect on Sam over time, Mel Jacobson glanced at her and said, "We need to bring this to Australia and I'd like to DO this with you."
 In short order, they built their team, assembled their sponsors and put on a seamless inaugural event only a few short weeks ago.
 They have the DO-er in them, that gnawing hunger and relentless drive to get things DOne.

 For all of the DO family - from Wales, to USA, to Australia, to DO Books - the beating heart of this thing still remains as pure as that tiny seed we started from.
 DO was born as, and will always remain, a labour of love for everyone involved.
 We don’t do it for profit; in fact, any profit we make goes straight back in to making the next DO even better, and towards inspiring more people.